magento-mcom/golang-interview-test/README.md

 ## Objectives

-We would like to build an API Gateway that would receive POST request with any JSON payload, and it would redirect it to a specific Subscriber.
+We would like you to build an API Gateway that would receive POST request with any JSON payload, and it would redirect it to a specific Subscriber.
 For the Subscriber to be able to receive requests it has to be registered into the API Gateway beforehand.